writethedocs/www/docs/conf/na/2017/news/schedule-social.rst

 The conference is officially **sold-out**, thank you to everyone who registered and we look forward to see you soon.

+We always try over-document helpful tips for the conference with our `Welcome Wagon <http://www.writethedocs.org/conf/na/2017/welcome-wagon/>`_ guide.
+It's full of information around the conference, and we recommend that you check it out!

 Full Presentation Schedule
 --------------------------

 Our website is now updated with the `final schedule <http://www.writethedocs.org/conf/na/2017/schedule/>`_ for the presentations, so you can start planning your time at the conference.

 Next week we will publish the timeslots for the unconference sessions as well as a preliminary list of Writing Day projects that you can hack on.
+If you have a project you'd like to promote, feel free to reply to this email and we'll get it added.

-Of course you can still sign up for unconference sessions and lightning talks during the conference, or bring your own Writing Day project.
+You can still sign up for unconference sessions and lightning talks during the conference, or bring your own Writing Day project.
+We're just hoping to give folks an idea in advance of a few of the things that will be happening.

 Workshops Almost Full
 ---------------------